 - In Oven: Wrap pancakes in foil and place 350-degree oven for 20 minutes.

 Fluffy and tender, these whole wheat pancakes are just as good as the original!

 Just because you can't have dairy or eggs, does not mean you need to eat dry, thin pancakes!
 These vegan pancakes prove you can still have fluffy pancakes without dairy products!

-A traditional German Pancake given a healthy make-over.
-This baked pancake is crispy, buttery and delicious!
+A traditional German Pancake gave a healthy make-over.
+This baked pancake is crispy, buttery, and delicious!

 Fluffy cream cheese pancakes are topped with a fresh strawberry sauce, crushed graham crackers, and tangy cream for a take on Strawberry Cheesecake!

 Sweet potatoes keep these pancakes moist and fluffy and the warm spices make them taste like fall.
 Finished with an apple compote for a delicious breakfast.

 These pancakes are not only gluten-free, but they are given a natural boost of protein and creaminess from cottage cheese.
 These pancakes melt in your mouth!

 A few simple ingredients are all you need to whip up the easiest Gluten-Free pancakes around.
 These pancakes are light, sweet, and irresistible.

 These peanut butter infused pancakes are delicious served plain or with jelly topping--for Peanut Butter and Jelly Pancakes.